CONSTRUCTION & SCENIC ARTS - 2022/3

 - Health and Safety in the workshop.

-- The hand and power tools, bench machinery, timber and metals used in set construction.
+- An introduction to the hand and power tools, bench machinery, timber and metals used in set construction.

-- A range of prop-making materials such as expanded foams, adhesives and coatings and how to use them effectively.
+- An introduction to a range of prop-making materials such as expanded foams, adhesives and coatings and how to use them effectively.

 - The fundamental skills in scenic painting such as preparation and priming, application of colour and the importance of glazes.